August 19th, 2018

-Once upon a time, a creative-writing instructor praised me in class a few times and I overreacted—I quit my personnel management job, bought a portable typewriter and, with little to say and matching talent, set off into the unknown.
+Once upon a time, a creative-writing instructor praised me in class a few times and I overreacted—I quit my personnel management job, bought a portable typewriter and, with little to say and matching talent, set off into the blue.
 I was a man with a jet pack on his way to the moon and had about two years to get there.
 “What will you write?” some asked.
+I hadn’t a clue.
 “Short things,” I replied.
 “Short stories, essays, things like that.”
 Business colleagues commended me for my courage, but it didn’t feel like courage to me, it felt like school letting out for the summer.
 I hadn’t thought far enough ahead for it to be courage.

 more at http://www.dkzn.net/dkzn/here_by_the_window.html